Dove (Unilever brand): Dove Campaign for Real Beauty

-Ad controversy

-In May 2011, Dove prompted criticism and accusations of racism after publishing an advert for their body wash showing three women with different skin tones side by side in front of a "before and after" image of cracked and smooth skin, with a black woman below the "before" and a white woman below the "after".
+Controversies

-In October 2017, a three second video for Dove body lotion posted on their page on Facebook in the United States prompted criticism and accusations of racism.
+In October 2017, a three-second video for Dove body lotion posted on their page on Facebook in the United States prompted criticism and accusations of racism.
 The video clip showed a black woman removing her T-shirt to reveal a white woman, who then lifts her own T-shirt to reveal an Asian woman.
-The full thirty second television advert version included seven women of different races and ages.
+The full thirty-second television advert version included seven women of different races and ages.
+Unilever has apologized for an advertisement, saying it should "never have happened" and pulled the advertisement.

 The ad sparked criticism, leading Dove to remove the advert, saying it "deeply regret(ted) the offence it caused."
 Dove further stated that the "video was intended to convey that Dove body wash is for every woman and be a celebration of diversity".
 The black woman in the advert, Lola Ogunyemi, said the advert had been misinterpreted and defended Dove.

+Starting in 2023, Greenpeace have a campaign "Real beauty, real harm" highlighting that Dove is polluting communities in countries like India, Indonesia and the Philippines, with plastic waste.

+Also in 2023, the UK Competition and Markets Authority announced that it would be scrutinising environmental claims made by the consumer goods group Unilever.
+The move comes as part of the CMA's wider investigation into greenwashing and follows concerns around how Unilever is marketing certain products, within some brands, to customers as environmentally friendly.

+Research

+In August 2023, a survey and research done by Kantar's Brand Inclusion Index conducted in UK showed that Dove was considered one of the Most Inclusive Brands for consumers among other skincare brands.